-- 1. Adult individuals, either singly or jointly (not exceeding three), resident in India. - 2.
-Parents/Guardian on behalf of minors. - 3.
-Companies/ Domestic Corporate Bodies/ Public Sector Undertakings registered in India. - 4.
-Charitable, Religious or other Trusts authorised to invest in units of mutual funds. - 5.
-Banks, Financial Institutions and Investment Institutions. - 6.
-Non-Resident Indians (NRIs) and Overseas Citizen of India (OCI) (including erstwhile Person of Indian Origin card holders) on full repatriation basis and on non-repatriation basis but not (a) United States Persons within the meaning of Regulation 'S' under the United States Securities Act of 1933 or as defined by the U.S. Commodity Futures Trading Commission, as amended from time to time or (b) residents of Canada. - 7.
-Foreign institutional investors and their sub accounts on full repatriation basis/ Foreign Portfolio Investors (subject to RBI approval) and such other entities as may be permitted under SEBI (Foreign Portfolio Investors) Regulations, 2014, as amended from time to time. - 8.
-Hindu Undivided Family (HUF). - 9.
-Wakf Boards or Endowments / Societies / Cooperative societies / Association of Persons or Body of individuals (whether incorporated or not), Trusts and clubs authorised to invest in units of mutual funds. - 10.
-Sole Proprietorship, Partnership Firms, Limited Liability Partnerships (LLPs). - 11.
-Army/Air Force/Navy/Para-military funds and other eligible institutions. - 12.
-Scientific and/or industrial research organizations. - 13.
-Other Associations, Institutions, Bodies etc.

-authorized to invest in the units of mutual funds.

-- 14. other individuals/institutions/body Such corporate etc., as may be decided by the AMC from time to time, so long as wherever applicable they are in conformity with SEBI Regulations. - Mutual fund Schemes/ Alternative Investment Funds can also invest in the Scheme, subject to SEBI Regulations applicable from time to time.
+Dublis Contraction Induct 1 (1) (1) (1) (1) Public Sector Undertakings registered in India.
+4. Charitable, Religious or other Trusts authorised to invest in units of mutual funds.
+5. Banks, Financial Institutions and Investment Institutions.
+6. Non-Resident Indians (NRIs) and Overseas Citizen of India (OCI) (including erstwhile Person of Indian Origin card holders) on full repatriation basis and on non-repatriation basis but not (a) United States Persons within the meaning of Regulation 'S' under the United States Securities Act of 1933 or as defined by the U.S. Commodity Futures Trading Commission, as amended from time to time or (b) residents of Canada.
+7. Foreign institutional investors and their sub accounts on full repatriation basis/ Foreign Portfolio Investors (subject to RBI approval) and such other entities as may be permitted under SEBI (Foreign Portfolio Investors) Regulations, 2014, as amended from time to time.
+8. Hindu Undivided Family (HUF).
+9. Wakf Boards or Endowments / Societies / Co- operative societies / Association of Persons or Body of individuals (whether incorporated or not), Trusts and clubs authorised to invest in units of mutual funds.
+10. Sole Proprietorship, Partnership Firms, Limited Liability Partnerships (LLPs).
+11. Army/Air Force/Navy/Para-military funds and other eligible institutions.
+12. Scientific and/or industrial research organizations.
+13. Other Associations, Institutions, Bodies etc. authorized to invest in the units of mutual funds.
+14. Such other individuals/institutions/body corporate etc., as may be decided by the AMC from time to time, so long as wherever applicable they are in conformity with SEBI Regulations.
+15. Mutual fund Schemes/ Alternative Investment Funds can also invest in the Scheme, subject to SEBI Regulations applicable from time to time.
 Units of the schemes of Franklin Templeton Mutual Fund is an eligible investment for charitable and religious trusts under the provisions of Section 11(5)(xii) of the Income Tax Act, 1961, read with Rule 17C of the Income Tax Rules, 1962.

-Mutual Fund / AMC /Trustee reserves the right to redeem investors' investments in the event of failure on the part of the investor(s) to redeem his/her/their holdings, subsequent to his/her/their becoming (a) United States Persons with the meaning of Regulation (S) under the United States Securities Act of 1933 or as defined by the U.S. Commodity Futures Trading Commission, as amended from time to time or (b) residents of Canada.
+Mutual Fund / AMC /Trustee reserves the right to redeem investors' investments in the event of failure on the part of the investor(s) to redeem his/her/their holdings, subsequent to his/her/their becoming (a) United States Persons with the meaning of Regulation (S) under the United States Securities Act of 1933 or as defined by the U.S. Commodity Futures Trading L